tanghyd/spiir/CONTRIBUTING.md

 ### Building Documentation With Sphinx

-The documentation for this package can be built using Sphinx by calling `make docs` in the `docsrc/` directory.
-A number of packages will first need to be installed to run Sphinx - we recommend creating a virtual environment with the packages specified in the `requirements-docs.txt` file.
+The documentation for this package can be built using Sphinx by calling `make docs` in the `docs/` directory.
+A number of packages will first need to be installed to run Sphinx - we recommend creating a virtual environment with the packages specified in the `docs/requirements.txt` file.

-The `docs` target will run a series of commands that auto-generate .rst files for the documentation from the package using `sphinx-apidoc`, render the documentation as HTML files, and prepare them for hosting.
+The `make docs` target will run a series of commands that auto-generate .rst files from the package using `sphinx-apidoc`, render the documentation as HTML files, and prepare them for hosting.
 After being built, the repository changes can be committed and pushed to GitHub where the documentation will be hosted via GitHub Pages.
+The GitHub Actions script in `.github/workflows/sphinx.yaml` will automatically push to the source files in `docs/build/html` to a stand-alone branch called `gh-pages` for hosting the HTML.
+For more information, see the [Sphinx GitHub Pages Deployment Tutorial][] from Sphinx.

-This documentation was originally produced by calling `sphinx-quickstart` in the `docsrc/` directory, and making the necessary changes to `docsrc/source/conf.py`, as well as adding a `make docs` command to `docsrc/Makefile`.
+This documentation was originally produced by calling `sphinx-quickstart` in the `docs/` directory, and making the necessary changes to `docs/source/conf.py`, as well as adding a `make docs` command to `docs/Makefile`.

+[Sphinx GitHub Pages Deployment Tutorial]: https://www.sphinx-doc.org/en/master/tutorial/deploying.html#id5